ramontip/MailSnitch/README.md

 Therefore you could either call `your-domain.example/?key=key` or execute the script `/public/index.php` with the argument `key`.

 In the above example the `key` is **nike**.

+## License

+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 ---
 > a project by [rt](https://github.com/ramontip)